datanav/docs/hub/sesam-dataflow.rst

 How do we decide which data pertains to the same concept?
 For example a person can potentially end up in global-customer, global-employee or global-person, which one is correct?

 In Sesam we recommend a *one dimensional structure*, i.e. data can only belong to one global.
-Let us use an example; a company has lots of data about persons: customers, clients, prospects, employees and applicants.
+Let us use an example; a company has lots of data about people: customers, clients, prospects, employees and applicants.
 It is tempting to be able to separate these to generate a global for each.
 The problem with this is a person with a unique ID can end up in two or more globals (e.g., global-customer and global-person).
 Then it is the *role* of the person deciding and not the *concept*, which is data about persons.

-So how can we differentiate between all the various types of persons?
+So how can we differentiate between the various types of person data?
 In Sesam we add a category.
 This is multidimensional, which means you can add several categories to each data type.
 For a person, this could be "Customer" then we could further add subcategories of customers like "VIP customer", "Private customer" etc. So *top level of classification is one dimensional* and *lower categories and subcategories are multidimensional* as an object can have several categories.

-These principles coincide with `Carl Linnaeus <https://en.wikipedia.org/wiki/Linnaean_taxonomy>`__ principles of taxonomy; it is one dimensions that is each species can only belong to one category.
+These principles coincide with `Carl Linnaeus' <https://en.wikipedia.org/wiki/Linnaean_taxonomy>`__ principles of taxonomy; it is one dimensional, that is each species can only belong to one category.
 He had 7 classifications:

 Kingdom
 Phylum
-Classes
+Class
-Orders
+Order
 Family
 Genera
 Species

-When classifying in Sesam, it is advisable to start high up in the hierarchy but not at top as that proves to be too general, but for most data modelling, starting at Phylum or Classes is a good starting point.
-To further classify deeper down in the hierarchy, we add categories and subcategories.
+When classifying in Sesam, it is advisable to start high up in the hierarchy, but not at the top as that proves to be too general.
+For most data modelling, starting at phylum or class is a good starting point.
+To further classify deeper down in the hierarchy, add categories and subcategories.

-To meet this requirement for classifying data, as stated previously, we recommend generating a *global-classification* dataset.
+To meet this requirement for classifying data, we recommend generating a *global-classification* dataset.
 This contains various metadata that can be picked up and enriched via hops to the data that needs categorization.

 .. _connect_merge-data-or-not:

-Merge data in a global dataset or not
+Merge data in a global dataset, or not
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To emphasize: One of the main purposes of a global dataset is to present a single authoritative truth about a concept or data.
 Therefore, it is important to ask yourself whether data from different systems should be merged in a global or not.

 It is logical to merge data from various systems in one global dataset if they define the same kind of object or type.
 For example, if some of the various sources contain person data, it would be logical to create a global dataset for person data and then merge each entity that refers to the same person.
 This is done so that when you ask for information about a specific entity, you also get information about that entity from the other systems.
-In terms of reusability this is a highly versatile way of getting all the data you need.
+This is a highly versatile way of getting all the data you need.

 .. warning::

-    - However, merging data comes with a cost.
-In certain cases, changing the rules of how the data are merged requires the pipe to be reset and run again.
-For large datasets this might mean that it will take time before the downstream pipes will get updates.
+    - Merging data comes with a cost.
+In certain cases, changing the rules of how the data is merged requires the pipe to be reset and run again.
+For large datasets this might mean that it will take time before the downstream pipes get updates.

 In some cases, merging the data isn't logical.
-For instance, data like countries, counties, cities and streets might be put into a global location dataset, but it is not logical to merge these data.
+For instance, data like countries, counties, cities and streets might be put into a global location dataset, but it is not logical to merge this data.
 For example, if we think of Norway (a country) and Oslo (a city), they both could fit into a global location dataset, both being locations, but we can agree that Norway and Oslo are not the same thing.

 Also note that if a global dataset contains merged data, it does not necessarily mean that every other dataset in the global must be merged.
-Some data might be telling something about an entity but it's not necessarily the same thing.
+Some data might contain information about an entity, but it's not necessarily the same thing.

 .. _connect-defining-global-properties: